How COVID-19 is Changing How We Work

 Cybersecurity expert Bryce Austin, principal of TCE Strategy, has provided Trimble Viewpoint customers with a bevy of helpful tips over the years.
 With Cybersecurity Awareness Month now upon us, let’s take a look at the best cybersecurity tips for contractors from Austin and others.

-The positives of the world being shrunk down for us — expanded access to the world, communication, information-sharing, virtual experiences and real-time business, business and commerce — far outweigh the negatives, Austin said.
-However, the new connectivity we have with the world also means more access that nefarious actors have to you and/or the places you work.
+The new norm of connectivity we have with the world also means more access that nefarious actors have to you and the places you live and work.
 And if we let our guard down or allow unprotected pathways to unwanted interactions, we run the risk of being taken advantage of.

+So far this year, some of the world’s biggest companies—Apple, Meta, Samsung, Twitter, Microsoft, and others—have suffered costly and embarrassing breaches, but construction businesses have historically been targets as well.
 Contractors that rely on heaps of data to facilitate complex construction projects are among the many businesses that can often be targets of cyber criminals.
 Multiple projects, using many different applications and hundreds, if not thousands of workers entering data can provide plenty of potential doors of opportunity for cyber criminals to knock on.
 So, how do contractors ensure these doors stay locked?
-Austin said protection begins with knowing what the tactics are.

 Thankfully, there are solid ways to protect against these threats.
 Most companies doing legitimate business have safeguards in place to protect its clients from cybersecurity hacks and legions of cybersecurity experts are further helping companies by staying on top of the latest schemes and exposing weaknesses in organizations before the criminals do.